Food rich in vitamin D

 A one gram cod-liver oil softgel contains only about 200 IU.
 You will be shocked at the price to get you enough vitamin D; sunshine is far cheaper and more effective.

 Our mackerel recipes are another way to supply our needs; clearly we have to look for multiple sources on a daily basis.
-There are disturbing comments from researchers about the ineffectiveness of taking supplements and the dangers of unexpected consequences; like the increase in prostate tumours from taking alpha-tocopherol, the most common form of vitamin E in capsules.
+There are disturbing comments from researchers about the ineffectiveness of taking supplements and the dangers of unexpected consequences; like the increase in prostate tumours from using alpha-tocopherol, the most common form of vitamin E in capsules.

 Luckily fatty fish is also the best source of anti-inflammatory omega 3.